willbedford/KSP-Multitasker/README.md

 		// code goes here
 	end_define

-The 'task_idx' must be a unique number, starting from 0 and incrementing.
+The 'task_idx' must be a unique number, starting from 0 and incrementing with each new task definition you create.

 To call the task, simply use the task name as if it were a function: